Wollemia: Discovery

 The discovery, on or about 10 September 1994, by David Noble, Michael Casteleyn, and Tony Zimmerman, occurred only because the group had been systematically exploring the area, looking for new canyons.
 Noble had good botanical knowledge, and quickly recognised the trees as unusual because of the unique bark, and worthy of further investigation.

 He took specimens to work for identification, expecting someone to be able to identify the plants.
 (Note: The discovery of the specimen's true identity, based upon knowledge of the literature on fossil remains, is similar to that of Gerard Krefft recognising the Queensland lung fish in January 1870.)

 His specimens were identified as new by Wyn Jones, a botanist with National Parks and Jan Allen from the Botanical Gardens.
 After the identification was made, National Parks then went under a veil of secrecy, with the discoverers not learning the full magnitude of their discovery for about six months.
 National Parks came close to damaging the stand when a helicopter used to collect cones inadvertently pruned one of the pines with its rotor.
 The species was subsequently named after David Noble.

 The first illustrations of the Wollemi Pine were drawn by David Mackay, a botanical artist and scientific illustrator who was working at the Royal Botanic Gardens in Sydney when the species was discovered.

 Further study would be needed to establish its relationship to other conifers.
 The initial suspicion was that it had certain characteristics of the 200 million year-old family Araucariaceae, but was not similar to any living species in the family.
 Comparison with living and fossilised Araucariaceae proved that it was a member of that family, and it has been placed into a new genus, beside the genera Agathis and Araucaria.

 Fewer than 60 adult trees are known to be growing wild in four locations, not far apart.
 It is very difficult to count individuals, as most trees are multi-stemmed and may have a connected root system.
 Genetic testing has revealed that all the specimens are genetically indistinguishable, suggesting that the species has been through a genetic bottleneck 10,000–26,000 years ago, in which its population became so low (possibly just one or two individuals) that all genetic variability was lost.

-Conservation
+Conservation threats

-Threats

 In November 2005, wild-growing trees were found to be infected with Phytophthora cinnamomi.
 New South Wales park rangers believe the virulent water mould was introduced by unauthorised visitors to the site, the location of which is still undisclosed to the public.

 The grove of Wollemia trees was endangered by fire during the 2019–2020 Australian bushfire season.
 They were saved by specialist firefighters from the National Parks and Wildlife Service, supported by the Rural Fire Service who installed an irrigation system as well as dropping retardant.